 If your course has a syllabus, check for your instructor's virtual office hours and preference for direct communication.

 In discussions, you can share thoughts and ideas about class materials.
 Participants don't need to be in the same location or time zone, and you can take the time to consider your responses carefully.
 Your instructors may choose to grade your contributions.

 You can view messages in each of your courses.
-If allowed by your institution, you can create messages to your instructor, multiple people, or an entire class for reminders, quick questions, and social interactions.
+If allowed by your institution, you can also create and reply to messages.
+If allowed, you and your instructors can send messages to each other, multiple people, or an entire class for reminders, quick questions, and social interactions.

 Messages activity remains inside the system.
 You can't view or send messages outside of your course.